rokucommunity/rooibos/docs/index.md

 ```

 In the above example, we pipe the output of the telnet session to `dist/test.log`, wait for the test execution to finish, and finally, parse the line of test output to check for the SUCCESS flag.

+### Coming soon: Gulp example

+The frameworkTests project is currently run using gulp with typescript.
+See `gulpfile.ts` for an example, until I get time to add specifics here.

 ## Advanced setup